Snapchat Planet Order is one of the most misunderstood features on the app.

 Add perceived personalization to Snapchat+

-From a product perspective, it’s a retention feature, not a ranking system.
+From a product standpoint, it’s a retention feature, not a social score.

-Snapchat has never published the exact logic behind planet rankings, and that is intentional.
+Snapchat intentionally avoids revealing the exact logic behind planet rankings.

 Reasons include: